-Only the portion of the drug that remains unbounded can have an effect on the body, get metabolized by the body, and then excreted.
+Only the portion of a drug that remains unbounded can have an effect on the body, get metabolized by the body, and then excreted.
 The portion of the drug that is bound to these plasma proteins will be inactive.

 Albumin, lipoproteins, alpha-1 acid glycoprotein are the plasma proteins that drugs usually bind with.
 In general, a drug’s acidity or basicity describes what types of chemical reactions the drug prefers to undergo.
 Albumin usually has an attraction for acidic drugs, while basic drugs bind more to alpha-1 acid glycoproteins and lipoproteins.
-After drugs leave the bloodstream, they enter tissues and bind to tissue proteins such as receptors.
+After drugs leave the bloodstream, they enter tissues and bind to proteins such as receptors.

 In the case of THC, its location in the body changes with time.
 Looking at Figure 1, for THC administered via smoking, THC is initially entirely in the blood.
 After roughly 30 minutes, the THC distributes throughout the body, and the brain will have a higher concentration of THC than before.
 After 120 hours (or exactly 5 days), THC has continued to redistribute, and the body’s fat will now have a higher concentration of THC, while the amounts in the brain and blood have decreased.
 Figure 2 illustrates this concept.
 Note that although THC can still be stored, it is no longer active.
 As time progresses, you see in Figure 1 that the total concentration of THC is no longer 100% due to excretion.